masakifukunishi/algorithm-data-structure-crash-course/stack.md

 # Stack

-## Concept

-- What is Stack (data structure)?
+## What is Stack (data structure)?

+A stack is a data structure that follows the Last-In-First-Out (LIFO) principle.
+It has two main operations:

+- Push

+  This operation adds an element to the top of the stack.

+- Pop

+  This operation removes the top element from the stack.

-- What is difference between Stack and Queue?
+## What is the difference between Stack and Queue?

+- Stack

+  - Follows the Last-In-First-Out (LIFO) principle, where the last element inserted is the first one to be removed

+- Queue

+  - Follows the First-In-First-Out (FIFO) principle, where the first element inserted is the first one to be removed.

-- Come you can come when to use Stack?
-  - Real world example is ok!
+## Can you come up with when to use Stack?
+(Real world example is ok!)

+- Function call stack

+  Used in programming languages to manage function calls.
+When a function is called, its variables and context are pushed onto the stack.
+When the function finishes, it is popped off the stack, returning control to the previous function.

+- Browser History

+  Web browsers use a stack-like structure to store the history of visited web pages.
+When the user clicks the back button, the most recently visited page is popped from the history stack, enabling navigation to the previous page.

+- Stacking of dishes

+  When stacking dishes, the last dish placed on the stack is the first one to be removed.

 ## Analysis

 What is the time complexity of following operations for Stack?
 Why?

-Since they are multiple types of queue, consider a type using **linked list**.
+Since they are multiple types of stack, consider a type using **linked list**.

 ### Basics